 If validation of the signed caller identity or SIP RPH associated with a 9-1-1 origination fails, the 9-1-1 call will be delivered to the PSAP with caller identity and SIP RPH, as well as the results of the caller identity and RPH verification.

-Note: The use of a specific indicator (e.g., ‘verstat’) to convey RPH signing verification success/failure is for further study.
+Note: The mechanism for conveying a ‘verstat’ to convey RPH /SIP Priority header signing verification success/failure in a SIP INVITE message is for further study.

-If validation of the signed caller identity or SIP RPH associated with a callback call fails, terminating Service Provider local policy will determine terminating call processing, such as whether the call should be delivered with caller identity and/or SIP RPH information intact.
+If validation of the signed caller identity or SIP RPH/Priority header associated with a callback call fails, terminating Service Provider local policy will determine terminating call processing, such as whether the call should be delivered with caller identity and/or SIP RPH/Priority header information intact.
 Note that if the call proceeds, a verstat parameter will be included in the associated SIP signaling.

-Signing of caller identity is separate from SIP RPH signing.
-Separate SIP Identity headers are used for SIP RPH signing and caller identity signing.
+Signing of caller identity is separate from SIP RPH/Priority header signing.
+Separate SIP Identity headers are used for SIP RPH/Priority header signing and caller identity signing.

 Architectural Assumptions